isomerpages/nlb-biblioasia/_holding-area/Cups and Sources: Hunting Down the Origins of Kueh Pie Tee.md

 His conclusion is borne out by recipes in vintage cookery texts from Indonesia.
 In the iconic cookbook _Pandai Masak 1_ by hallowed Javanese cookery writer and restaurateur Julie Sutardjana, also known as “Nyonya Rumah”, there is a chapter titled “Masakan Eropah” (European Cooking).[^23] It contains Dutch-named recipes for “frituurtjes” (fritters) filled with “ragout” (stew) – _pie tee_ shells holding chicken, prawn and beef tongue in a cream sauce.
 A similar ragout fills Susie Hing’s Java Kwei Patti.[^24]

 ![](/images/Vol%2020%20Issue%204/Kueh%20Pie%20Tee/kueh_pandaimasak.jpg)
-<div style="background-color: white;"> The iconic cookbook <i>Pandai Masak 1</i> by Julie Sutardjana contains Dutch-named recipes for pie tee shells containing chicken, prawn and beef tongue in a cream sauce.  <i>Courtesy of Chrisopher Tan.</i></div>
+<div style="background-color: white;"> The iconic cookbook <i>Pandai Masak 1</i> by Julie Sutardjana contains Dutch-named recipes for pie tee shells containing chicken, prawn and beef tongue in a cream sauce.  <i>Courtesy of Christopher Tan.</i></div>

 ![](/images/Vol%2020%20Issue%204/Kueh%20Pie%20Tee/kueh_frituurtjes.jpg)
 <div style="background-color: white;">  Julie Sutardjana’s recipes for “frituurtjes” (fritters) filled with “ragout” (stew) – <i>pie tee</i> shells holding chicken, prawn and beef tongue in a cream sauce.  <i> Image reproduced from Nyonya Rumah (Julie Sutardjana), Pandai Masak Book 1, 16th ed.
 (Djakarta: P.T.
 Kinta, 1975), 66.
-Courtesy of Chrisopher Tan.
+Courtesy of Christopher Tan.
 </i></div>

 From illustrations in a later edition by Sutardjana and in Hing’s book, we can deduce that they both used the same type of mould – a fluted thin metal cup with a thin rod handle.
 Much lighter than American irons, this would have been easier and less expensive to manufacture and thus more accessible to Indonesian home cooks.&nbsp;